MuhammadInaamMunir/ngx-charts/docs/installing.md

 * `npm install @swimlane/ngx-charts --save`

+Then add following import in App Module import {NgxChartsModule} from '@swimlane/ngx-charts';

+And add NgxChartsModule in imports array in @NgModule( )

 Also, the release code is checked in and resides [here](https://github.com/swimlane/ngx-charts/tree/master/release).

 Check the `package.json` file for the versions of angular ngx-charts is compatible with.